Statuses in Latin with translation. Quotes in Latin with translation

 Knowledge is power.

-An aphorism based on the statement of Francis Bacon (1561–1626) - an English philosopher, the founder of English materialism.
+An aphorism based on a statement by Francis Bacon (1561–1626) - an English philosopher, the founder of English materialism.

 132. Scio me nihil scire.